ibmresilient/resilient-community-apps/fn_whois_rdap/README.md

 * Initial Release

 ---
+This integration allows for gathering of WHOIS registry information using the improved RDAP protocol from an IP address, domain name or URL artifacts on a Resilient Incident.
 ## Overview
 <!--
   Provide a high-level description of the function itself and its remote software or application.